Perfect Banana Pancakes Recipe

-How to make buttermilk pancakes with lots of banana, buttermilk, and spices.
-Jump to the Spiced Buttermilk Pancakes Recipe or read on to see our tips for making them.
+Our easy banana pancakes with buttermilk and warm spices takes less than 30 minutes and make even the pickiest eaters happy.
+Jump to the Perfect Banana Pancakes Recipe or read on to see our tips for making them.

 If you’re anything like us, you’ve got a couple over-ripe bananas in your freezer.
 We are always throwing bananas into the freezer and before we know it, we’ve got too many to deal with.
 We’ve had to come up with different ways to use them up.
 This banana bread usually does the trick, but if we’ve got buttermilk in the fridge it’s these spiced buttermilk banana pancakes that we turn to.

 YOU MAY ALSO LIKE: These whole wheat pancakes are light, fluffy and delicious!
 Jump to the Whole Wheat Pancakes Recipe.

 These pancakes are easy!
 Start with a simple buttermilk pancake batter then add a mashed up banana, cinnamon, and nutmeg for some spice.

 If you don’t have buttermilk on hand, don’t worry!
 These will work with non-dairy or dairy milk or you can make a fake-out buttermilk by combining milk with lemon (we shared how in the notes section of the recipe).

 When making any type of pancake, it’s important to remember not to over mix things.
 For the fluffiest, lightest pancakes, you only need to stir things together – no whisks, no beating, nothing.